hyperledger/bevel/docs/source/operations/upgrade_helm_deployments.md

 <a name = "delete_flux"></a>
 ## Deleting the existing flux deployment
-The flux deployment has changed for helm v3, and thus the older flux should be deleted.
+The flux deployment has changed for helm v3, thus the older flux should be deleted.
-Also, the older flux will interfere with the upgradation process, hence its removal or de-sync is necessary To delete the existing flux deployment
+Also, the older flux will interfere with the upgradation process, hence its removal or de-sync is necessary.

+To delete the existing flux deployment, run:

     helm del --purge flux-{{ network.env.type }}